Green Falafels with Hummus & Flat Bread

 A delightfully satisfying meal, packed with nourishing greens and plant based protein.
 We love this recipe from whole foodie Tereza Poljanic at Teresamisu.

-- 1 tsp Chantal baking powder
+- 1 tsp Chantal Naturals Baking Powder

 - 350 g natural yoghurt (for a vegan version use ½ cup water and ¼ cup non-dairy milk)

-- 2 tbsp Chantal olive oil
+- 2 tbsp Chantal Organics Olive Oil

 - 4 cups stemmed kale